The Book Club

-The Book Club (formerly First Tuesday Book Club) was an Australian television show that discussed books, ostensibly in the style of a domestic book club.
+The Book Club (formerly First Tuesday Book Club) is an Australian television show that discussed books, ostensibly in the style of a domestic book club.
 Hosted by journalist Jennifer Byrne, it used a panel format with two regular members – book reviewer Jason Steger and author/blogger Marieke Hardy – and two guest members.
 The show first aired on ABC on 1 August 2006 and was scheduled as a monthly program.
 The show concluded in 2017.